santugowda/GridPhoto-App/README.md

 * When an image cell is tapped, a new screen should come up with that image full screen with the title at the bottom of screen
 * The list should support pull down to refresh

-Note : Except for endless scrollable view, rest is implemented(Working on this)

 Libraries used for the app implementation :

 * RecyclerView with the StaggeredGridLayoutManager to display the grid of image results